Free Consultation 888-874-2142

 #2: Rehabilitative Alimony

 This type of support is also paid regularly to an ex-spouse, but it’s paid with the expectation that the recipient spouse will be able to support themselves eventually.
-In this case, the paying spouse is required to pay ongoing alimony for the period during which the dependent spouse will go back to work or transition from a stay-at-home spouse to a self-sufficient earner.
+In this case, the paying spouse is required to pay ongoing alimony for the period during which the dependent spouse will go back to work.
+This type of alimony tends to be ordered in cases where one spouse needs some time to make the transition from a stay-at-home spouse to a self-sufficient earner.

 #3: Reimbursement Alimony

-This support is paid regularly or in a lump sum after a marriage if the marriage lasted 5 years or less.
-This type of alimony allows a spouse to be reimbursed for any costs that the ex-spouse paid to help the paying spouse further his or her career, including school tuition or professional training.
+This support is paid regularly or in a lump sum.
+This type of alimony is only ordered for divorces that occur in a marriage that has lasted 5 years or fewer.
+This type of alimony allows a spouse to be reimbursed for any costs that the ex-spouse had paid to help the paying spouse further their career, including school tuition or professional training.

 #4: Transitional Alimony

-This support is also paid regularly or in a lump sum after a marriage if the marriage lasted 5 years or less.
-Transitional alimony enables a dependent spouse to receive support for a given period during which he or she adjusts to a new lifestyle or living situation.
+This support is also paid regularly or in a lump sum, and it is also only for marriages that lasted 5 years or fewer.
+Transitional alimony enables a dependent spouse to receive support for a given period—no longer than 3 years from the time the divorce is finalized—during which the receiving spouse can adjust to a new lifestyle or living situation.

-If you are unsure which type of alimony would be required of you (or you would qualify for), contact our Longmeadow divorce attorneys to answer your questions.
-We understand that every case is different—we have a team ready to assist you and tailor your case to your specific needs.
+If you are unsure which type of alimony you would qualify for, or which would be required of you, contact our Massachusetts alimony attorneys for answers to all your questions.
+We understand that every case is different, and we have a team that is ready to assist you, tailoring your legal advice and strategy to your specific needs.

 Categories: